olitrussle/blog/_posts/2017-07-17-meet-the-team-joe-m.md

 author: Lydia Bower
 date: '2017-07-17 T00:00:00.000Z'
 ---
-Joe joins Trussle as a mortgage adviser, making the big move from Manchester to London to become part of the Trussle revolution.
+Joe joins Trussle as a Customer Success Associate, making the big move from Manchester to London to become part of the Trussle revolution.

 ![MeetJoe]({{site.baseurl}}/images/post_images/MeetJoeM.jpg)